hci-lab-um/heuristics-for-test-tool-design/About-the-research-and-researcher.md

 <details openclose>
 <summary>videos and articles</summary>

 If you want a brief summary, here is [an article "Just a tester?"](https://www.womenwhotest.com/2023/04/14/just-a-tester-a-report-part-way-through-data/) from 2023 which summarises the research to that point and highlights of the findings.
+There are also [summaries on Isabel's blog](https://isabelevansconsultancy.wordpress.com/) reporting on research progress.

 Here are links to some earlier videos about the research.
 They are each about 30-50 minutes long.